Robert Whittaker MMA Record: 'The Reaper' Is A Former UFC Champion

 The New Zealand MMA superstar then lost his belt to the now champion, Israel Adesanya.
 Whittaker bounced back with three more big wins against Darren Till, Kelvin Gastelum and Jared Cannonier, before getting his rematch with ‘The Last Stylebender’.
 Whittaker fell just short again on this occasion, with Adesanya winning via unanimous decision.

-RELATED: When Is UFC 290?
-Date, US Start Time & Full Fight Card
+Two fights ago, ‘The Reaper’ bounced back in style with a dominant win over Marvin Vettori.
+He won the fight via unanimous decision, but pieced Vettori up and showed why he is widely regarded as one of the best middleweights on the planet, bar the champion.

-Last time out, ‘The Reaper’ bounced back in style with a dominant win over Marvin Vettori.
-He won the fight via unanimous decision, but pieced Vettori up and showed why he is widely regarded as the best middleweight on the planet, bar the champion.
-That takes us up to now in the career of Robert Whittaker.
+Last time out, ‘Bobby Knuckles’ suffered a shock defeat to Dricus De Plessis at the T-Mobile Arena, Las Vegas, Nevada.
+Whittaker was a huge favorite, but was knocked out in the second round of their 185-pound bout with the South African.

-Whittaker faces rising South African MMA star Dricus du Plessis at UFC 29o at the T-Mobile Arena, Las Vegas, Nevada.
-Should he win this fight, he will further solidify himself as one of the best 185-pound fighter on the planet and the best middleweight outside of the champion, Israel Adesanya.
+Regardless of suffering defeat last time out, Whittaker is still widely regarded as one of the best middleweights outside of the champion, Israel Adesanya.
+You wouldn’t put it past him having one final run at UFC gold in the next couple of years.

 The list of names he has defeated is pretty impressive.
 Yoel Romero twice, Jacare Souza, Derek Brunson, Marvin Vettori, Kelvin Gastelum and Darren Till are just some of the stellar names Whittaker has defeated.